MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/get-started/register-devices-self.md

 # Register devices in Microsoft Managed Desktop

 >[!NOTE]
 >This topic describes the steps for you to register devices on your own.
-The process for Partners is documented in [Register devices in Microsoft Managed Desktop for Partners](get-started/register-devices-partner.md).
+The process for Partners is documented in [Register devices in Microsoft Managed Desktop for Partners](register-devices-partner.md).

 Microsoft Managed Desktop can work with brand-new devices or you can re-use devices you might already have (which will require that you re-image them).
 You can register devices by using the Managed Desktop Admin Center or gain flexibility by using an API.

 ## Prepare to register devices

-If you haven't already obtained the devices you want to use, check [Microsoft Managed Desktop devices](device-list.md) and work with a devide partner to procure supported devices.
+If you haven't already obtained the devices you want to use, check [Microsoft Managed Desktop devices](../service-description/device-list.md) and work with a device partner to procure supported devices.

 Whether you're working with completely new devices or re-using existing ones, to register them with Microsoft Managed Desktop, you'll need to prepare a **comma-delimited (CSV) file**.
 This file should include the following information for each device:

 >[!NOTE]
 >This format is for self-service registration only.
-The format Partners should use is documented in [Register devices in Microsoft Managed Desktop for Partners](get-started/register-devices-partner.md).
+The format Partners should use is documented in [Register devices in Microsoft Managed Desktop for Partners](register-devices-partner.md).

 These values are used for display purposes, and don't need to match properties from the device exactly.
 - Device manufacturer (example: Microsoft)